Kyl67899/Kyl67899/README.md

 <div align="center">
- Hello, I'm Kyle Parsotan Full-stack Developer
+ Hello, I'm Kyle Parsotan.
+I'm a Full-stack Developer, AI/ML, Frontend Developer
 </div>

 <!--- A fullstack developer that have extensive knowledge in frontend technologies exhausting in developing multiple web applications.
 Currently a student learning frontend, backend, Machine Learning, Data Science, Python, and Java.
 I am knowledgeable and proficient in various programming languages such as HTML/CSS, tailwindcss, bootstrap, JS, Next, Python, and SQL.
 I am looking for an entry-level position as a web developer, software engineer, software developer, and frontend developer. 📫 I am reachable by email at